bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 ```
 bcftools merge pairedVariants_mutect2_filtered_normalized.vcf.gz pairedVariants_varscan2_filtered.vcf.gz -o pairedVariants_mutect2_varscan2.vcf.gz -Oz
 ```
-#Now that we have our two vcf's we can look at their contents.
+#Now that we have our two vcf's combined we can look at their contents.
 A full description of the [vcf_format](https://www.internationalgenome.org/wiki/Analysis/vcf4.0/):

 ## Every vcf has a metadata sections two ##
 ```